Data-driven material identification in micromorphic continua: Numerical simulations

-First, as a proof of concept, a synthetic study is performed using data from a numerical BVP in which the material behavior follows a full micromorphic constitutive model, i.e., one that includes both symmetric and skew-symmetric microdeformations.
-Specifically, a specimen with geometrical defects is employed, consisting of a plate with three holes under plane strain conditions (Figure~\ref{fig:bvp3}).
-The sample is meshed using $N=1778$ nodes and 1688 bilinear quadrilateral elements (i.e., $M=6752$ material points).
-We assume the material obeys a micromorphic elasticity constitutive model, characterized by a strain energy density
+\tB{We first consider material behavior obeying a full micromorphic constitutive model, i.e., one that includes both symmetric and skew-symmetric micro-deformations.
+For the sake of simplicity, and to enable a controlled and systematic quantitative analysis, we assume linear micromorphic elasticity, characterized by a strain energy density